 Nancy Farkas, author of the award-winning and Amazon Kindle best seller This Nearly Was Mine, published by Archway Publishing, reports that “Writers of all genres and experience levels share their challenges, offer suggestions, and encourage members.
 I gained insight and knowledge about the writing, editing, publishing, and marketing processes from this unselfish group of authors and our dynamic co-chairwomen.”

 PRAS co-chair Marilyn Tinter reflects, “As a librarian over these many years, and especially from my programming experience and long-standing relationships with literary professionals in Westchester County, I was happy to bring people like publisher/writer/agent Joni Evans to our group as a guest speaker.
 There is so much creativity and talent in this area, it is vital that we promote and provide a venue for authors.”

-PRAS co-chair Paula Cappa, author of Greylock, published by Crispin Books (‘A mind-boggling mystery’—U.S. Review of Books) believes that “To achieve literary successes in this industry, colleague support and shared knowledge are essential.
+PRAS co-chair Paula Cappa, novelist and short story author (Greylock, published by Crispin Books (‘A mind-boggling mystery’—U.S. Review of Books) believes that “To achieve literary successes in this industry, colleague support and shared knowledge are essential.
 PRAS meetings have become a forum for craft and the business of publishing, and it is the many authors—their intelligence and diversity—who make that happen.”

 PRAS membership is open to published authors or writers who have a work-in-progress intended for publication.
-At nearly forty members, our local literary community focuses on support for our members in their writing and publishing endeavors.
-Through our generous individuals, we have become a vital link in the sharing of knowledge in a high spirit of good fellowship.
+At over forty members, our local literary community have become a vital link in the sharing of knowledge in a high spirit of good fellowship.